malcolmosh/malcolmosh.github.io/_posts/2024-03-16-dailypi-tutorial.md

 - There is also some discussion about wiring issues on the [Arduino forums here](https://forum.arduino.cc/t/gxepd2-loss-of-contrast-waveshare-e-paper-driver-hat-rev2-3/1190325/3) and [here](https://forum.arduino.cc/t/problem-esp32-waveshare-7-5-v-driver-hat-rev2-3/1230611/16) for ESP32 boards.
 - Test the app script manually through the terminal with "python .../APP_LOCATION/display.py"
 - The image refresh process should take a few seconds : after a bit of flickering, the screen will display the dashboard image
-- There are detailed setup instructions (outlined in the dailypi/tutorial tutorial)[/blog/2023/dailypi/tutorial_part3/] for more information
 - You can then either setup a cron job to run the display.py script at regular intervals, or if you have the PiSugar2 battery, use the provided wake-up script to power down and wake up the Pi at regular intervals.

 ## Cron job